 NO. You must file for the accreditation of Online Teacher Training.
 The syllabus must be sent and approved by Yoga Alliance International Australia.

 Will my Online Teacher Training be recognised Worldwide?

 YES.
 The geographical position of the Yoga Alliance organisations is irrelevant in terms of certification recognition.
 RYT or RYS membership Yoga Alliance International Australia is accepted by employers, insurance companies and the yoga community globally.

-Will my students still be able to Register with Yoga Alliance International Australia after completing the Online Teacher Training?
+Will my students still be able to Register with Yoga Alliance International after completing the Online Teacher Training?